joannawliu/joannawliu.github.io/_pages/about.md

 ## Other interests

-Professionally, I'm especially interested in the various intersections of data, tech, and policy.
-Outside of work, I enjoy planning my future travels, being the host who does the most, and running the Prospect Park loop.
+Outside work, I enjoy planning my future travels, being the host who does the most, and running the Prospect Park loop.

 First-gen professionals, please say hi!